jp00p/AGIMUS/docs/CONTRIBUTING.md

 Don't worry though, if you'd like to contribute documentation or general ideas you won't have to touch a single line of code!

+## Contributing Code

+All code contributions and ideas are welcome!
+If you're of the nerdy programming type (for a Star Trek Podcast Fan Discord Server!?) please contact @VitaZed on the server and we can get you set up with access.

+We don't recommend forking for code changes, instead you can contribute to the project directly so that if branch collaboration is useful we can pull it down together to work on it!

-### Forking
+### Forking - Encouraged for *Documentation.*

-In order to create a new PR with your changes (code or otherwise), you'll need to "Fork" the repository.
+If you're interested in contributing non-code contributions (e.g. Documentation or other stuff you might see) you'll need to "Fork" the repository and you can create a PR.
 This means that you will create a new version of the repository within your own Github account that tracks the main repo.
 Changes you make to your Fork can then be submitted for inclusion in the main project.

 Forking the repo can be done at the top right of the [main project page](https://github.com/jp00p/AGIMUS) by selecting the big ol' Fork button.
 We'd recommend you keep the default settings the same as what is presented when you do so.